krbnite/krbnite.github.io/_posts/2017-06-29-jupyter-notebook-console.md

 ---
 layout: post
-title: Jupyter: Notebook + Console
+title: Jupyter Notebook + Console
 ---

 In my previous post, I was trying to figure out how to use Tmux to integrate a remote